Matrxi/IntelEdgeAIProjectShowcase/attendance_system/README.md

 * Go to https://software.intel.com/openvino-toolkit to download and install a toolkit.

-* Open a terminal in Linux or Development Command Prompt in Windows and setup environment variables to locate libraries:
+* Open a terminal in Windows and setup environment variables to locate libraries:

   * Windows
   ```
-  C:\Program Files (x86)\IntelSWTools\openvino_2019.3.379\bin
+  C:\Program Files (x86)\IntelSWTools\openvino\bin
   ```

 * Clone this repository using git or download [an archive](https://github.com/Matrxi/IntelEdgeAIProjectShowcase.git):